build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 **AWS Fargate Deployment**

-[Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html) is a service that runs on [AWS Elastic Container Service (ECS)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) that can run containers without having to manage a cluster.
+[Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail) is a service that runs on [AWS Elastic Container Service (ECS)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail).
+Like Lightsail, Fargate can run containers without having to manage a cluster.
 The container is running Linyx on a x86 CPU.
-There is only a sinlge pod or container that runs on an average duration of one day.
-A  on-demand MySQL RDS running on a db.t2.micro instance with 40 GB of storage is the database.
-The deploy includes a single application load balancer.
+There is only a single container that runs on an average duration of one day.
+The database is an on-demand MySQL RDS running on a db.t2.micro instance with 40 GB of storage.
+The deployment includes a single application load balancer (ALB).

 **Fargate charges:**